WICG/WebApiDevice/security-and-privacy-self-review.md

 No.

 ### 8. What data does this specification expose to an origin?
 Please also document what data is identical to data exposed by other features, in the same or different contexts.
 The API exposes data, which is configured by the device administrator per app and per device along with a serial number of the device which is running the website.
-This data is exposed only to the trusted applications, while for all other origins the API calls will always fail.
+For non-managed and anonymous contexts, the API calls always fail.

 ### 9. Does this specification enable new script execution/loading mechanisms?
 No.